 Read a Book Recommended to You

-(this wasn’t recommended to me personally, but @cecilia.reads recommended this in a YouTube video and spoke so highly of it that I had to buy it)
+(this wasn’t a personal recommendation; @cecilia.reads recommended this on a YouTube video and spoke so highly of it that I just had to get it)

 Day 1 – Monday 24th August